This post was originally published in May 2016. It has been republished to share with our current readers.

 What to Pack in Your Travel Diaper Bag

 As parents, we all know how important the diaper bag is when going out with infants and toddlers.
 The image above shows most of what’s in our diaper bag.
-We had a great wipes clutch from Huggies that was an absolute lifesaver and much of the usual…diapers, desitin, food pouches, snacks and sippy cups.
-We found a great sippy cup from Munchkin that has a flexie straw and suction system to prevent spills.
+We had a great wipes clutch from Huggies that was an absolute lifesaver and much of the usual…diapers, Desitin, food pouches, snacks and sippy cups.
+We found a great sippy cup from Munchkin that has a flexible straw and suction system to prevent spills.
 We also found a big girl “sippy cup” that is 100% spill proof!
 The Contigo Trekker Kids water bottle is the PERFECT kids drink container for travel.
 We actually brought three of them with and hubby and I used them too!
 You can find the links to all of the items we packed in the “Pictured” section beneath each photo in this post.

 And of course, we packed extra diapers, baby outfits, more snacks, light blankets and plenty of bottled water in our bag too.
 It always helps to make a list in advance of your trip so you can come back to it periodically and make sure you haven’t missed anything that your child might need.